ga-curriculum/github-collaboration/collaborator-method-branching/README.md

 > ⚠️ Both ***GitHub managers*** and ***programmers*** should complete this task.

 Currently, everything we have done is locally on our machine.
-On GitHub, we have a remote repository that we forked and cloned.
+On GitHub, we have a remote repository that we cloned.
 When we created the `<identifier>/new-feature` branch, we created a local branch.
 This means that the branch only exists on our machine.

 We need to push the branch to the remote repository to make it available on GitHub.
 Let's do that now.
 In your terminal, run the following command: